oliviawestmacottssw/SSW.Rules.Content/rules/estimating---do-you-know-how-to-size-user-stories-effectively/rule.md

 ---

-​​A team knows how many stories they can commit to by measuring their velocity.
-The Team estimates the highest priority stories in the Product Backlog in Story Points. ​It is very important for teams to estimate tasks effectively.
+A team knows how many stories they can commit to by measuring their velocity.
+The Team estimates the highest priority stories in the Product Backlog in Story Points.
+It is very important for teams to estimate tasks effectively.
 There are several methods for estimating:

 - Shirt Sizes
 - Fibonacci Extended (1-100)
 - Fibonacci Original (1-21)
 - Doubling
-- Thr​own
+- Thrown

 Let's go through them: